Public housing: Austria

 Public housing was an important issue right from the foundation of the Republic of German-Austria in 1918.
 The population was faced with a great deal of uncertainty particularly as regards food and fuel.
 This led to a significant number of less affluent people to move to the periphery of towns, often building makeshift homes to be closer to where they could grow food.
 They were called Siedler ('settlers').
 As the political situation became stabilised with foundation of the First Austrian Republic in September 1919, the Siedler movement started creating formal organizations like the Austrian Association for Settlements and Small Gardens.
 The electoral victory of the Social Democratic Party of Austria in the elections for the Viennese Gemeinderat (city parliament) gave rise to Red Vienna.
 Part of their programme was the provision of decent homes for the Viennese working class who made up the core of their supporters.
 Hence the German word Gemeindebau (plural: Gemeindebauten) for "municipality building".
 In Austria, it refers to residential buildings erected by a municipality, usually to provide public housing.
 These have been an important part of the architecture and culture of Vienna since the 1920s.

 Belgium

 Social housing is a responsibility of the regions in Belgium.
-The regions don't directly own the houses, semi-private social housing corporations do.
-The government regulates and mostly finances this corporations.
+The regions do not directly own the houses, semi-private social housing corporations do.
+The government regulates and mostly finances these corporations.
 Below a certain income limit, people are eligible for social housing.
 Because there is a major shortage of social housing in Belgium, other priority conditions are often imposed, such as having children to care for.
 Social housing accounts for approximately 6.5% of the Belgian housing market.
 This is much lower than neighbouring countries such as the Netherlands and France.
-As of 2018 Flanders, Wallonia and Brussels are responsible for 280,687 social houses, 212,794 people are on the waiting list.
+As of 2018, Flanders, Wallonia and Brussels are responsible for 280,687 social houses, 212,794 people are on the waiting list.
 For the people on the waiting list there are other possibilities such as subsidies and sociale rental agencies in Flanders.